Noxid86/handbook/README.md

 * Mar-11-2018 - Handbook 1.7.4 - added note about Uber for Business.
 * Mar-18-2018 - Handbook 1.7.5 - adding a note not to use confidential material of a 3rd-party.
 * Apr-28-2018 - Handbook 1.7.6 - updating the online privacy policy.
+* Aug-06-2018 - Handbook 1.7.7 - adding job descriptions for CTO and CDO.